Top 10 Favorite Writers

 - John Irving: He creates such memorable and unusual characters, and all the emotions feel so genuine.
 The circumstances of his plots can be beyond believable but that’s exactly what makes them work.
 Start with The World According to Garp.

 - Stephen Jay Gould: One of the most accessible science writers of all time and a leading paleontologist who codeveloped the evolutionary theory of punctuated equilibrium.
 Most of his books are collections of essays.
+However, since he passed some years back and science has moved forward, some bits are becoming dated.
 Start with Full House.

 - Charles Dickens: The names alone would make his books wonderful reads.
 His illustration of Victorian English life, warts and all, make them fascinating.
 Ultimately, it is the humanity of Dicken’s writing that wins you over completely.
 Start with A Christmas Carol and move quickly to Bleak House.